open-source-labs/dbSpy/README.md

 Connecting to an existing database

-1. Locate the Feature bar on the left side of the page and click on "Connect database".
+1. Locate and click on the "Connect Database" button under the Action section on the left side of the page.
 This will open a sidebar on the right side of the page.
-2. Input the database information to your Postgres database and click on "Connect".
+2. Input your Postgres database URI information and click on "Connect".
 It may take a couple of seconds to connect to your database.
 3. Once the connection to your database is established, you will see the page populate with the tables in your database and the relationships between your tables.
-4. You will then be able to make changes to the schema of your database.
-Updated the field names, the values,
+4. Each table is editable.
+Editing the tables does not automatically change the schema of your database.
-5. Instructions on how to upload sql file.
+5. Every change you make will generate an executable SQL query.
+After you are done making all your changes, click on the "Execute changes" button to actually make those changes to your database.

+Uploading your databases's SQL file

+1. Locate and click on the "Upload SQL File" button under the Action section on the left side of the page.
+This will open a window for you to select the SQL file you wish to upload.
+It may take a couple of seconds to upload the file.
+2. Once the file uploads, you will see the page populate with the tables in your database and the relationships between your tables.
+3. Each table is editable.
+Editing the tables does not automatically change the schema of your database.
+4. Every change you make will generate an executable SQL query.
+These queries will be available for you to execute on your own

-6. Instructions on how to start design from scratch
+Instructions on how to start design from scratch

 ### How to contribute